List of regiments of foot: Numbering

 While regiments were known by the name of their colonel, or by their royal title, the number of their rank was increasingly used.
-Thus, in the Cloathing Book of 1742, which illustrated the patterns of uniforms worn by the King's forces, the regiments of foot are designated simply by numbers.
+Thus, in the Cloathing Book (c.
+1742), which illustrated the patterns of uniforms worn by the British army, the regiments of foot are designated simply by numbers.

 The substitution of numbers for names was completed by a clothing regulation of 1747 and a royal warrant of 1751.
 The 1747 document, which used numbers for the regiments throughout, decreed that no colonel was "to put his Arms, Crest, Device or Livery on any part of the Appointments of the Regiment under his command."
 Furthermore, in the centre of the regiment's colours was to be "painted or embroidered in gold Roman characters the number of the Rank of the Regiment".
 The warrant, dated 1 July 1751, repeated the instructions of the 1747 regulation and provided that regiments should in future be known by their numbers only.

 As the size of the army expanded and contracted during the various conflicts of the 18th and 19th centuries, junior regiments were raised and disbanded.
 Accordingly, there were often a number of different regiments that bore the same number at different periods.
 Additionally, there were occasional partial renumberings.
 For instance, in 1816 the 95th (Rifle) Regiment of Foot was renamed the "Rifle Brigade", without a number.
 The existing 96th–103rd regiments were redesignated as the 95th–102nd.